 by: Engin Kayral [ ]

 The figure comes in 125 x 85 x 30 mm.standard Romeo Models light blue cardboard box.
-The front cover shows a photo of the painted figure from 3 different angles – front and back for the uniform details and a close-up for the details of personal gear.Boxart is painted by D.Petrucciand can serve a simple painting guide.
+The front cover shows a photo of the painted figure from 2 different angles front and right to show shield pattern.

-Inside the box, there is an A4 paper sheet including brief information about the figure prepared by Giuseppe Marseglia.
+Inside the box, there is an A4 paper sheet including historical info about Byzantine Infanrty and painting instructions for this figure.
 This document is represented in 2 languages; Italian and English.
 The historical search of this figure is again made by Historicus Forma Associate Editor Costas Rodopoulos and text is translated by Riccardo Carrabino.

 Parts are well protected between two slabs of thick white polyfoam and figure base is placed under the polyfoam not to damage the figure parts.

-The figure is sculpted by Maurizio Bruno and made up of 9 white metal parts.
+The figure is sculpted by Italian master sculptor Gianni La Rocca and made up of 11 white metal parts.
 All parts are cast clean and crisp in very good details.
-There is not much need for a serious clean up, filling or sanding.
-A fast clean of slightly visible vertical seamlines and brushing using a metal brush and washing will make it ready for priming.
+No need for a serious clean up, filling or sanding, there is only a small excess metal to clean inside the shield..